gpr3211/gpr3211.github.io/content/post/1/first.md

 var fontAssets embed.FS

 var DejaVuSans *text.GoTextFaceSource
+var ThaleahFat  *text.GoTextFaceSource

+var currFont *text.GoTextFaceSouce // we use this to set font inside our future text.Draw method

 ```
 - note the fontAssets var MUST be declared on the following line after //go:embed